nuzhatmahdiyat/wokwi/docs/info.md

 integers A and B as inputs and compares them, displaying the result on a 7-segment display.

-The comparison logic is built entirely from discrete gates (XOR, AND, NOT, OR).
 The circuit first computes the XOR of each corresponding bit pair (A2/B2, A1/B1, A0/B0) to detect differences between the two numbers.
 These difference signals are then fed into a chain of AND and NOT gates to determine the most significant bit position where A and B differ, which determines the result.
 Three comparison outputs are derived: